 Read moreThe remarkable story of Kiwi James Waddell whose glittering military career spanned 20 years in France’s Foreign Legion.

 Read moreThe Croix de Guerre, a French military decoration, was one of the most common medals issued by a foreign government to British and Commonwealth personnel during WWI.
 Translated as Cross of War or Military Cross, the medal was rewarded to acknowledge heroic deeds in the face of the enemy.
-Foreigners chosen to receive the medal were recognized for […]
+Foreigners chosen to receive the medal were recognized for their […]

-Read moreOf the approximately 3,000 “Kiwis” who landed at ANZAC Cove on 25 April, about 20 percent had become casualties by the end of the day, signalling the beginning of a bitter and fierce campaign that would not see the Anzac’s leave until nine months later.
+Read moreOf the approximately 3,000 “Kiwis” who landed at Anzac Cove on 25 April, about 20 percent had become casualties by the end of the day, signalling the beginning of a bitter and fierce campaign that would not see the Anzac’s leave until nine months later.
 The campaign cost the New Zealand Expeditionary Force some 7,500 […]

 Read moreBy Alison Jones Three future generations of Brigadier Frank Leslie Hunt came to view his story recently in the latest Gallipoli exhibition “Ripping Yarns from the Peninsula“.
 Brig Hunt was a career soldier and his service with the New Zealand Army would span some 30 plus years – seeing active service during both World War […]